Skip to main content

 We have a team dedicated to advancing the adoption of electric vehicles and will be available to support you along the way.
 Your Fleet Ambassador will be able to offer you a customized timeline to electrification once all information related to your fleet goals is gathered.

 Yes, they are really free for eligible customers.
-In Rhode Island and New York, all fleet types are eligible.
-In Massachusetts, public fleets are eligible (some examples include: transit authorities, municipality, public university, federal agency fleet).
+In New York, all fleet types are eligible.
+In Massachusetts, public fleets are eligible (including public transit, including school buses, and government owned fleets).